lukbrew25/easy-mongodb-auth-handler/README.md

     - `email` (`str`): User's email address.

 - **get_some_cust_usr_data(email, field)**
   - Retrieves a specific dictionary entry from the user's custom data.
+REQUIRES the custom data to be stored in a dictionary format.
   - **Parameters:**
     - `email` (`str`): User's email address.
     - `field` (`str`): Dictionary name to retrieve.